 One in five Americans workers report providing care to an elderly or disabled family member or friend.
 For a company like Nike, with 73,000 employees, that’s nearly 14,600 care partners.

-It may surprise those of you in Human Resources to know that 56% of care partners do not report their caregiving responsibilities to their supervisor or HR office.
-And for care partners, it might surprise you that doing so can make your ability to do your best as both an employee and a care partner more rewarding.
+It may surprise those of you in Human Resources to know that 56% of caregivers do not report their care responsibilities to their supervisor or HR office.
+Caregivers may be pleasantly surprised that sharing your outside of work care responsibilities can make your ability to do your best as BOTH an employee and a care partner more rewarding.

 It’s not difficult to generalize the impact one employee can have on office morale when they are in crisis.
 Most businesses have a team ethos and collaborate to “help” their colleague though most don’t realize that the average length of a family caregiving commitment is 4 years.
 A lot of resentment amongst the team can build up over this time.